valkey-io/valkey-doc/docs/reference/internals/internals-rediseventlib.md

   * `AE_READABLE`: Signifies that `server.fd` has to be watched for `EPOLLIN` event.
   * `acceptHandler`: The function that has to be executed when the event being watched for is ready.
 This function pointer is stored in `eventLoop->events[server.fd]->rfileProc`.

-This completes the initialization of Redis event loop.
+This completes the initialization of Valkey event loop.

 Event Loop Processing
 ---